lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    fix mynpt all npt temp 300 300 100 x 1 1 1000
    timestep 1.0

+..  container:: justify

    *Note --* The box dimension will only adjust along the x dimension here.

    Once more, let us dump the atom positions and a few information about the evolution simulation:

 ..  code-block:: bash
    :caption: *to be copied in mergePEGH2O/input.lammps*